tiganabryan/blumi-nextjs/README.md

 ReferenceError: window is not defined
 ```

-Wait a minute.
+Wait.
+Of course...
+A page rendered server-side can't adjust to a device it doesn't know exists yet.
+So how do I continue using SSR (preferable as it has SEO benefits. more on that later), and adjust the height of the hero image depending on the width of the user's device?

 ## What I learned

-Of course – a page rendered server-side can't adjust to a device it doesn't know exists yet.
-So how do I continue using server-side rendering (preferable as it has SEO benefits. more on that later), and adjust the height of the hero image depending on the width of the user's device?
  A quick Google search led me to discover that useEffect only runs once the page has been painted, so I could still write some code to access the window object and get the component to adjust.

 Just what I was looking for!